AtomicBillyGruff/Automating-Deployment-of-ELK-stack-within-Microsoft-Azure/README.md

 10.0.0.7 ansible_python_interpreter=/usr/bin/python3
 10.0.0.8 ansible_python_interpreter=/usr/bin/python3

-- you can do the same thing for your elk server to tun on that particular machine.
+- This will be on your proisioner VM.

 - Run the playbook , and navigate to `http://20.122.x.x:5601/app/kibana#/home` to check that the installation worked as expected.
 Or you can navigate to your `elk-public-ip:5601` and you will be redirected to kibana.

 # Download the playbook and update the config files

-- download the configuration files in DEB format, or from Kibana home page: `curl -L -O https://artifacts.elastic.co/downloads/beats/filebeat/filebeat-7.6.1-darwin-x86_64.tar.gz`
+- download the configuration files in DEB format, or from Kibana home page: `curl -L -O https://artifacts.elastic.co/downloads/beats/filebeat/filebeat-7.6.1-darwin-x86_64.tar.gz` (make sure version and architecture information is correct and updated)
 - The concept is the same with both filebeat and metricbeat configuration files.
 Within the configuration files modify it to match the paths of the main.yml file or the _metricbeat-playbook.yml_ and _filebeat-playbook.yml_ files so that the paths match up.
-- When you install a DEB file or the folder for either, and perform `./filebeat setup` and `./filebeat -e` it reads the configuration file named: `filebeat.yml` or `metricbeat.yml`.
+- When you install a DEB file or the folder for either, and perform `./filebeat setup` and `./filebeat -e` it reads the configuration file named: `filebeat.yml` or `metricbeat.yml` found in your beat installation e.g., /etc/filebeat/.
 - These are the configuration files you must modify to connect to your elk server
 - copy the file locally to _/etc/ansible/files_ and edit: `nano filebeat.yml` perform a search for output.elasticsearch and modify the hosts.